wso2/docs-ei/en/micro-integrator/docs/references/inbound_endpoints/listening_inbound_endpoint/https-inbound-protocol.md

 </tbody>
 </table>

-!!! info
+!!!
 Note
     -   A sequence should be designed with a call/respond or send/receive sequence.
 It is not recommended to use a sequence that has in and out mediators.
--   If a send mediator is used within the inbound endpoint sequence, s pecify a receiving sequence .
-If you do not specify a receiving sequence, the response will dispatch to the
-    `           main          ` sequence.
+    -   If a send mediator is used within the inbound endpoint sequence, specify a receiving sequence .
+If you do not specify a receiving sequence, the response will dispatch to the `           main          ` sequence.

-#### Worker pool configuration parameters
+## Worker pool configuration parameters

 By default inbound endpoints share the PassThrough transport worker pool to handle incoming requests.
 If you need a separate worker pool for the inbound endpoint, you need to configure the following parameters:

 | Parameter                                                         | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                               | Default Value                           |